 15 River Street, Williamsburg, Brooklyn

-Domino Park is a relatively new addition to the city’s list of romantic destinations, having just opened last June.
+Domino Park is a relatively new addition to the city’s list of romantic destinations, having opened in 2018.
 But in its short time on Earth, it’s managed to become one of the best date spots in Brooklyn, thanks in large part to the park’s incredible view of the Williamsburg Bridge and Manhattan.
 Sunset is the best time to visit Domino Park, and once the sky is dark, the area is lit up by bridge lights and park lights alike.
 There’s also tasty Danny Meyer taco spot Tacocina, where you can get Mexican eats, margaritas, and beers, then post up at one of the park’s many inviting tables, before or after strolling the industrial-esque grounds.

 Courtesy of One if by Land, Two if by Sea